Nurturing Dreams… Transforming Lives…

 Tax ID # (FEIN): 22-2645978

-If you expect to make a gift of appreciated securities, please call the Development Office at 603-448-0126, ext 2100, or by email at email@example.com for more information, or to notify us of a pending transfer.
+If you expect to make a gift of appreciated securities, please contact the Development Office at 603-448-0126, ext.
+1839, or by email at firstname.lastname@example.org for more information before making a gift of real estate.
+We’ll work with you to determine your next steps.

 Leaving a bequest to West Central allows you to make a gift without diminishing the assets available to you during your lifetime.
 A bequest is a simple statement in your will designating a specific dollar amount, a percentage of your estate, or a designation of a specific piece of property.